Vaccine: Limitations

-Adverse effects
+Safety

 Vaccinations given to children, adolescents, or adults are generally safe.
 Adverse effects, if any, are generally mild.
 The rate of side effects depends on the vaccine in question.
 Some common side effects include fever, pain around the injection site, and muscle aches.
 Additionally, some individuals may be allergic to ingredients in the vaccine.
-MMR vaccine is rarely associated with febrile seizures.
+The MMR vaccine is rarely associated with febrile seizures.

 Host-("vaccinee")-related determinants that render a person susceptible to infection, such as genetics, health status (underlying disease, nutrition, pregnancy, sensitivities or allergies), immune competence, age, and economic impact or cultural environment can be primary or secondary factors affecting the severity of infection and response to a vaccine.
 Elderly (above age 60), allergen-hypersensitive, and obese people have susceptibility to compromised immunogenicity, which prevents or inhibits vaccine effectiveness, possibly requiring separate vaccine technologies for these specific populations or repetitive booster vaccinations to limit virus transmission.

 Severe side effects are extremely rare.
 Varicella vaccine is rarely associated with complications in immunodeficient individuals, and rotavirus vaccines are moderately associated with intussusception.

 At least 19 countries have no-fault compensation programs to provide compensation for those with severe adverse effects of vaccination.
 The United States' program is known as the National Childhood Vaccine Injury Act, and the United Kingdom employs the Vaccine Damage Payment.